vlstill/tedi/memory-models.md

 ## Memory Models of Programming Languages {#sec:langs}

 Modern programming languages often acknowledge importance of parallelism and define memory behavior of concurrent programs.
-Some programming languages (such as Java) give guarantee that programs which correctly use locks for synchronization observe sequentially consistent behavior (the *data race free guarantee*) \cite{Aspinall2007}.
+Some programming languages give guarantee that programs which correctly use locks for synchronization observe sequentially consistent behavior (the *data race free guarantee*).
+This holds for example for Java \cite{Aspinall2007} and for C++ fragment without atomics weaker then sequentially consistent \cite{Turon2014}.
 On top of that, some programming languages, such as C, C++, and Java provide support for atomic operations which can be used for synchronization without locks if the platform they are running on supports it.
 C and C++ also support lower-level atomic operations with relaxed semantics which can be faster on platforms with relaxed memory.